By Jack Margaros

 “There’s a lot of conversation about the game becoming too expensive.
 I am a big believer that the game is not expensive.
 Travel ball is expensive,” James said.
 “That all came to the detriment of community-based baseball and softball leagues.”

 There are over 200 RBI leagues broken into three denominations.
-First, there are the leagues sponsored by MLB teams.
-For example, the Dodgers RBI league provides equipment and uniforms to over 12,000 children.
+There are the leagues sponsored by MLB teams, like the Los Angeles Dodgers RBI league who provides equipment and uniforms to over 12,000 children.
+It’s a result that positively affects all sides of the spectrum.
+The children have access to the game.
+The Dodgers, from a business standpoint, potentially sell more tickets, gear and increase the fanbase.

-The second bucket of RBI are those leagues that serve under existing organizations, like parks and recreation departments, Boys and Girls Clubs, and even school districts.
-Lastly, anyone can start their own independent RBI league with sufficient funds.
+There are also the RBI leagues that serve under existing organizations, like local parks and recreation departments, Boys and Girls Clubs, school districts.
+Any RBI league that doesn’t fall under the first two buckets are independent.

 “They are underserved as it relates to the opportunity to play baseball.
 Therefore, if they are not playing, how can they be fans of the game?”
 James said.

 Aside from being the only youth league free of cost for affiliation, RBI leagues run well past the typical Little League calendar season.
-For the players that do not make the local All-Star teams, they can enter an RBI league for the summer.
+Players that don’t qualify for the local All-Star team can enter RBI leagues for the summer to stay involved.

 “We’ve pushed our seasons later, so that when kids are out of school, they have more opportunities to play,” James said.
 “If the better kids are playing All-Stars, that’s fine also, but for the kids that aren’t that good, that gives them more opportunities to play, [with] no pressure.”